Jim Bowdoin: Early life and education

 Bowdoin was born on January 15, 1904 in Coffee Springs, Alabama.
 He attended Elba High School in Alabama.
 While at Elba, he played football and became an all-state player.
 He then went to the University of Alabama for his university education.
 He played for the Alabama Crimson Tide football team from the 1924 to 1927 season.
 He was on the starting roster in the 1926 season and lettered in 1927.
 While he was playing for the Crimson Tide, they won the college football season in the 1925 and 1926 seasons.
-In the 1927 Rose Bowl, he came on as a substitute and won the game for his team after blocking a punt that would have won the game for the opposing team, the Stanford Cardinals.
+In the 1927 Rose Bowl, he came on as a substitute and won the game for his team after blocking a punt that would have won the game for the opposing team, the Stanford Cardinal.
 He played as a halfback and a fullback for the university.

 Professional career

 Bowdoin was signed to the Green Bay Packers in the 1928 season, and won three NFL championships until he left the team in the 1931 season on August 1, 1931.
-While playing for the team, he worked for a road construction company along with teammates Claude Perry and Johnny "Blood" McNally.
+While playing for the team, he worked for a road construction company along with teammates Claude Perry and Johnny Blood.
 In the 1928 season the team achieved a record of 6-4-3 and came fourth in the league.
 The next season, they had a 12-0-1 and won the league.
 The 1930 season, saw the team get a 10-3-1 record and win again.
 In his final year with the team, 1931, the team's record was 12-2-0 and they won again.
 He was bought by the Brooklyn Dodgers in 1932 from the Packers after a deal between the Packer's coach Curly Lambeau and Dodgers manager Benny Friedman.
 He was appointed assistant coach during his time there.
 He was released the same year.
 He was then signed by the New York Giants on November 2, 1932, one day after being released by the Dodgers.
 He then played for the Portsmouth Spartans in the 1933 season.
 He left after that and then signed with the Dodgers again for the 1934 season.
 He then retired later that season.
 During his professional career, he was 6 feet 1 inch tall and weighed 227 pounds.
 He played as a guard.